UtkarshPunkar/ToDo-List-Program/README.md

 ## 🧩 How It Works:

-Each task is stored as a new line in `todo.txt`.
+Each task is stored as a new line in `Todo.txt`.
 When you:

 * Add → the task is appended to the file